Please read text!

 Synsepalum Dulcificum Miracle Sweet Fruit Berry Seeds

-Packet of 5 freshly picked whole fruit each containing 1 large viable seed for germination purposes.
+Packet of 5 freshly picked whole fruit each containing 1 large viable seed!

 This fella is called the Miracle berry as its effect on sour high acid foods is truly miraculous.